Before consulting this FAQ page, prospective students should have read the main information page for Graduate Program Applicants.

 Exactly which transcripts are needed?
 Do I need to send transcripts from my college?

 Transcripts are needed from each third-level institution you have attended.
 Confusion sometimes arises from the very different meaning of the word "college" in US and British/Commonwealth English.
-In US useage, "college" is always a third-level institution, where a student takes courses that count towards a bachelor's degree, whereas "college" can refer to a secondary-level school in other countries.
+In US usage, "college" is always a third-level institution, where a student takes courses that count towards a bachelor's degree, whereas "college" can refer to a secondary-level school in other countries.
 Getting back to the question, transcripts are needed from any third-level institution where you took courses that counted towards your bachelor's degree, and if you pursued further study after your B.Sc., transcripts for that work also need to be submitted.
 A transcript for your secondary-level studies is not needed.

 What are the guidelines for filling out the Financial Information Worksheet?